 There are two explanations regarding how the “蛋 (dàn) egg” reference came about:

-(1) In Chinese, eggs which cannot hatch into a baby chick when the incubation period is over are called “完蛋 (wándàn),” which again, means “over/no hope.”
+(1) In Chinese, people call eggs that cannot hatch into baby chicks when the incubation period is over ‘完蛋 (wándàn),’ which means ‘over’ or ‘no hope.

 Let’s look at some examples of the “doomed” expressions in these sentences: